Creative writing exercises are a great way to train your writing muscles. Ready to flex? Read on.

 Tell them about the physical pain and every emotion you felt at that moment.
 The ones that are seared into your brain forever.

-Exercise #3: Recall Your Most Painful Experiences
+3. Recall Your Most Painful Experiences

 Think about the most painful experiences in your life — the ones that didn’t just make you shed a tear or two, but made you bawl bucketloads.

-Now write an account of those occasions and let all the emotions flood out.
+Try freewriting them.
+Write an account of those occasions and let all the emotions flood out.

 You should be dripping tears onto your keyboard while you do this.

-Exercise #4: Confess Your Deepest, Darkest Secret
+4. Confess Your Deepest, Darkest Secret

 Write about a secret that you’ve kept locked away out of embarrassment — something about yourself that nobody knows and that you don’t want anybody to know.
 Now’s the time to unleash the beast.